Last updated on June 18th, 2018 at 01:09 am

 Chania is instead much better, with a nice beach too.

 The bus station is a long walk from the town centre.
-I would suggest a taxi drive for the last leg to the hotel, especially if you are with kids.
+I would suggest a taxi driver for the last leg to the hotel, especially if you are with kids.

 It’s a great town to have your dinner and go for a walk along the 2 pedestrian streets interconnected by another square.